microsoft/fluentui/packages/react-components/src/Concepts/Positioning/PositioningBestPractices.md

 # Best practices

-⚠️ Simpler configuration is better.
-Positioning is complicated, do not make your life harder by using it too much ⚠️

-These examples are intended to document the `positioning` prop used in Fluent, please refer to component specific documentation for best practices for a specific component.
+These examples are intended to document the `positioning` prop used in Fluent UI React, please refer to component specific documentation for best practices for a specific component.